isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 <img src="./images/CreateAzureFuncReviewDetails.GIF" alt="Create Azure Function - Review Details" width="50%" height="50%"/>

-4. Click the **Create** button
+4. Click the *Create* button.

-5. Wait for the resource creation to complete and then proceed to the next Task
+5. Wait for the resource creation to complete and then proceed to the next Task.

 ***